MSU-Libraries/sandhill/README.md

 and then install [Docker Compose](https://docs.docker.com/compose/install/) as well.

 ### Building the image:
-Clone the sandhill code, then navigate to the 'sandhill' directory (if you're not there already) to build a new image based on the latest stable Sandhill release:
+Clone the sandhill repository then navigate into the directory to build a new image based on the latest stable Sandhill release:
 ```
 docker-compose build
 ```